Skip to main content

 Opt for a neutral palette

-Feel free to branch out with other neutrals if you don’t want to limit yourself with your color palette.
+You can branch out with other neutrals if you don’t want to limit yourself to your color palette.
 So long as you keep the palette light and airy, a neutral palette with muted grays or tans can look stunning paired with oak cabinets.
 Additionally, since oak offers a rich and earthy shade, try decorating with some greenery and plants to bring out the natural appeal of the wood.

 Paint your cabinets